Nonexistence of Bigeodesics in Integrable Models of Last Passage Percolation: Introduction

 \subsection{Acknowledgements}

-We thank Manjunath Krishnapur for pointing us to the reference \cite{LR09} and Yiping Hu for a careful reading of the paper.
-RB is partially supported by an ICTS Simons Junior Faculty Fellowship and a Ramanujan Fellowship from Govt. of India.
-CH is supported by a Simons fellowship and NSF Grant DMS-1712701.
-AS is supported by NSF grant DMS-1352013 and a Simons Investigator grant.
-Part of this research was performed during a visit of RB to the Princeton Mathematics department, he gratefully acknowledges the hospitality.
+We thank Manjunath Krishnapur for pointing us to the reference \cite{LR09}, Daniel Ahlberg for useful discussions at the early stage of the project, and Yiping Hu for a careful reading of the paper.
+RB is partially supported by a Ramanujan Fellowship (SB/S2/RJN-097/2017) from the Science and Engineering Research Board, an ICTS-Simons Junior Faculty Fellowship, DAE project no. RTI4001 via ICTS and Infosys Foundation via the Infosys-Chandrasekharan Virtual Centre for Random Geometry of TIFR.
+CH is supported by a Simons fellowship and NSF Grants DMS-1712701 and DMS-1954059.
+AS is supported by NSF grant DMS-1855527, a Simons Investigator grant and a MacArthur Fellowship.
+Part of this research was performed during a visit of RB to the Princeton Mathematics department whose hospitality he gratefully acknowledges.